geleeroyale/AudioMetaEditor/README.md

 1. Select a file or multiple files
 2. Click "Tools > Check Compatibility"
-3. Review the compatibility report for issues
+3. Review the compatibility report for metadata and file integrity issues
 4. Use the "Fix Selected" buttons to address specific issues

+### File Integrity Check

+File integrity checking is included in the compatibility check and verifies:

+- File structure and headers for each format (MP3, FLAC, WAV, OGG)
+- Data consistency and coherence
+- File completeness (detecting truncated files)
+- MD5 checksum calculation for reference and duplicate identification

+You can enable or disable file integrity checking using the checkbox in the compatibility check dialog.

 ### Recursive Directory Scanning